rtriangle/hashnode-blog/clem0bozf000809ieaxz7c39a.md

 ### [AutoKeras](https://autokeras.com/)

 It is a popular open-source AutoML library in Python that allows users to easily build and train deep learning models without requiring deep expertise in the field.
-The library can be installed as a Python pip package and requires **Python &gt;= 3.7** and **TensorFlow &gt;= 2.8.0.** As can be understood from the name, the library uses Keras framework under the hood
+The library can be installed as a Python pip package and requires **Python &gt;= 3.7** and **TensorFlow &gt;= 2.8.0.** As can be understood from the name, the library uses Keras framework under the hood.

 AutoKeras automates the process of model selection, hyperparameter tuning, and architecture search.
 It uses a technique called [neural architecture search (NAS)](https://arxiv.org/pdf/1806.10282) to automatically find the best architecture for a given task.
 It is a process of searching for the best neural network architecture by evaluating multiple candidate architectures, either randomly or based on some predefined strategy.
 The library supports a variety of tasks such as image classification, regression, text classification, structured data classification, and time series forecasting.
 It also includes pre-processing modules for data augmentation, normalization and feature engineering.